rmp135/vue-splitter/README.md

 ## Styles

-The `.splitter` class can be overwritten to apply the style you would like.
+The following classes may be overridden to apply the style you would like.

+The component is wrapped in a `.vue-splitter-comp` class.

+Each pane has a `.splitter-pane` class, with a `.left-pane` and `.right-pane` class respectively.

+The splitter bar has a `.splitter` class.